 A choice of love over fear

 My story started with a decision.
 Love or Fear.
 At the age of 30, I began to realize all decisions funnel into one or the other, think of this as the red vs blue pill.
-Love being all that exists and fear being an illusion.
+Love or fear.

 Thank goodness for my mother!
 She was always very open and funny about boobs, as a joke, she liked to hold my boobs while hugging me so she could reminisce on the days of her youth and perky boobs.
 My mother thought I had great boobs but little did she know I hated my chest.
 Every day passing my long mirror that stretched from my door to my shower, I couldn't avoid looking at myself and adjusting my breasts to see what they would look like after surgery.
 I did this almost every day for over 18 years.